Proteins With High Biological Value

 Q: Are there any downsides to consuming too much HBV protein?

 A: While HBV proteins are essential, excessive intake can have potential drawbacks.
-High protein intake can strain the kidneys, especially in individuals with pre-existing kidney conditions.
-It can also lead to dehydration if not accompanied by sufficient water intake.
-Furthermore, very high protein intake may displace other important nutrients in the diet if not carefully planned.
+Because of that, it can also lead to dehydration if not accompanied by sufficient water intake.
+Which means high protein intake can strain the kidneys, especially in individuals with pre-existing kidney conditions.
+What's more, very high protein intake may displace other important nutrients in the diet if not carefully planned.

 Q: Can I get enough HBV proteins on a vegetarian or vegan diet?